 Which Plantation Shutter Color Do Homeowners In Orlando Use?11/04/2019Todd Hansen What Plantation Shutter Color Do People In Orlando Pick?
 Plantation shutters are seen as some of the more fashionable window coverings that people in Orlando pick for their houses.
 Their timeless style blends easily into many different decors and stops sun glare and heat loss from streaming through your windows.
-The durability of a plantation shutter is a big bonus, and will probably transcend your current design style.
+The durability of a plantation shutter is a big bonus, as your coverings will look better longer than other coverings.
 Because you have many great traits regarding plantation shutters, the question isn’t if you should get shutters in your home.
 Rather, the only question is what color of plantation shutters will you pick?
 White Plantation Shutters Fit Every Style Just like trim, white is also the most popular color of plantation shutters for most styles.
 The reason is simple -- white can work in many different decor styles.
 From strong wall colors to traditional interior design, white window treatments will complement anything.
-And when you update your style and redesign, you can leave your white treatments in the windows, because they’ll still look amazing.
+And when you update your style and redesign, you can leave your white treatments in the windows, saving you the headache of new window treatments.
 Those who want white plantation shutters might try to get them crafted from faux wood so they won’t fade after install.
 Our Polywood® plantation shutters are available in three varying shades of white and have a lifetime warranty that states the shutters will never yellow, stain or fade.
 To clean, all you need to do is wipe with a cloth, which means that your shutters will stay the same bright white for decades to come.
 Natural Wood Stains Can Accentuate Some Styles For some rooms, a plantation shutter with a natural wood stain looks best.
 A mahogany or cherry stain is a bit more limiting for over exuberant design changes, but if you can pair your plank floors or preinstalled trim, then it may be the covering you need.
 Wood stains can give the room a more natural look, and a must if want a colonial or rustic style.
 The best bet is to go with real wood plantation shutters like our Ovation® line.
 They are available in a slew of stains that can complement most woods in your house.
 If you want an eco-friendly treatment, you could use a reclaimed wood shutter.
 These are wonderful if you use a beach house or rustic farmhouse motif in your rooms.
-Bright Colors Should Be Reserved For Other Types Of Window Coverings While you may paint your plantation shutters in a strong color, you might find yourself upset with the final product.
+Bright Colors Should Be Reserved For Other Types Of Window Coverings While you may paint your plantation shutters in a strong color, it really isn’t advised.
 A bold color may seem ok now, but then you’re stuck with that color forever.
 White and natural woods have been around forever, but will the bright red or periwinkle blue shutter still look on point 5, 10 or 15 years from now?
 You can change your walls with a day or so of work, but it will take a replacement window treatment to change the color on your plantation shutter.
 If you need color, you may want to use a store-bought accent curtain over your plantation shutter.
 By including a dash of color or pattern, you will give personalization to your treatments without sacrificing the benefits of a custom-crafted interior shutter.
 Then as your taste changes, you can keep the shutter and just replace the curtain -- or ditch it altogether.
 Sunburst Can Help You Find The Perfect Color Of Plantation Shutter Whether it’s white Polywood or a natural wood, Sunburst can offer the perfect plantation shutters for your home.
 Our reps love Orlando and will drive to you and give you a lot of plantation shutter and window treatment samples.
 Just phone 407-630-7011 and book your in-home consultation today.